eerotal/LibreSignage/README.rst

   first.
 The API URI can be set by changing the value of ``PHPUNIT_API_HOST``.
   See below for more info.

+doxygen-docs
+  Build the Doxygen documentation for LibreSignage.
+The docs are output in the ``doxygen_docs/`` directory.

 LOC
   Count the lines of code in LibreSignage.